Shape polarization and coexistence of high-$K$ three-quasiparticle states in odd-mass $N=106$ isotones: The model

 In the PES calculations, a deformation mesh in $\left(\beta_{2}, \gamma\right)$ is used, with the hexadecapole deformation $\beta_{4}$ variation at each mesh point.
-The intrinsic PES is assumed to be reflection-symmetric with respect to $\gamma = 0^{\circ}$; that is, the shape with $\gamma=-60^{\circ}$ is the same as the one with $\gamma = 60^{\circ}$ for non-collective excitations.
 For broken-pair configurations, the microscopic energy incorporates contributions from unpaired nucleons occupying specific single-particle orbitals (see Ref.~\cite{xu1998multi} for details).
-These orbitals are continuously tracked and adiabatically blocked throughout the deformation plane.
-Although Nilsson quantum numbers are not strictly conserved, their expectation values $\langle N \rangle$, $\langle n_z \rangle$, $\langle \Lambda \rangle$, and $\langle |\Omega| \rangle$ exhibit slow variation, allowing a reliable configuration assignment.
+These orbitals are continuously tracked and adiabatically blocked throughout the $(\beta_2,\gamma)$ deformation plane.
+For axially deformed nuclei, single-particle orbitals can be specified by their individual spin projection $\Omega$.
+For axially asymmetric shapes, however, $\Omega$ is no longer conserved.
+In addition, several single-particle orbits with approximately the same spin projection $|\Omega|$ may become energetically close at given $(\beta_2,\gamma)$ deformations.
+To reliably track orbits, we computed and compared not only the average spin projection $|\Omega|$ but also the expectation values of the Nilsson numbers $\langle N \rangle$, $\langle n_z \rangle$, and $\langle \Lambda \rangle$ between two adjacent deformation mesh points.
+We have verified that, although the Nilsson numbers $N$, $n_z$, $\Lambda$, and $|\Omega|$ are not strictly conserved, their expectation values exhibit slow variation, allowing for a reliable configuration assignment.
 Therefore, each configuration is identified by computing the average Nilsson quantum numbers of the blocked orbitals.
 The total energy of a multi-qp state with unpaired nucleons can be decomposed into the deformation energy and the configuration energy, where the latter originates from qp excitations due to pair breaking and excitations of particles that define the specific configuration.

 Quasiparticle excitations, particularly in deformation-soft nuclei, can induce significant shape polarization, resulting in an equilibrium deformation for the multi-qp state that differs from that of the ground state.
-The CCPES method effectively accounts for this polarization caused by the unpaired nucleon and offers a self-consistent description of both the deformation and excitation energy of multi-qp states~\cite{xu1999shape,shi2010multi}.
+The configuration-constrained PES method effectively accounts for this polarization caused by the unpaired nucleon and offers a self-consistent description of both the deformation and excitation energy of multi-qp states~\cite{xu1999shape,shi2010multi}.
 The excitation energy is computed as the energy difference between the PES minimum of the excited configuration and that of the ground-state configuration, enabling direct comparison with experimental values.